-Sjoblom has more than 19 years of experience working in research and survey management, with particular expertise in the management of large-scale cross-sectional and panel surveys utilizing multiple-mode technical solutions for data collection.
-Sjoblom's responsibilities include the development and implementation of project management tools and indicators, training and oversight programs for large data collection teams (> 150 staff), and the utilization of measurement techniques pertaining to the implementation and assessment of quality control and process improvement across tasks, key milestones, and deliverables.
+Sjoblom has more than 25 years of experience working in research and survey management, with particular expertise in the management of large-scale cross-sectional and panel surveys utilizing responsive design and multimode technical solutions for data collection.
+Sjoblom's responsibilities include the development and implementation of project management tools and indicators; training and oversight programs for large data collection teams (> 150 staff); and measurement techniques pertaining to the assessment of quality control and process improvement across tasks, key milestones, and deliverables.

 At NORC, Sjoblom has led activities on several national surveys including data collection efforts for programs funded by the Center for Medicare and Medicaid Services, Bureau of Labor Statistics, the Board of Governors of the Federal Reserve System, the Agency for Children and Families, and the U.S. Census Bureau.
-He currently serves as the Associate Project Director for Field Data Collection on the Medicare Current Beneficiary Survey, a continuous, multipurpose survey of a nationally representative sample of the Medicare population conducted for the Centers for Medicare and Medicaid Services.
+He currently serves as the Director for Field Operations for the Medicare Current Beneficiary Survey, a continuous, multipurpose survey of a nationally representative sample of the Medicare population conducted for the Centers for Medicare and Medicaid Services.
 For over 18 years, Sjoblom has worked on the Survey of Consumer Finances, currently serving as Senior Advisor.
 Sponsored by the Board of Governors of the Federal Reserve System, the Survey of Consumer Finances collects detailed measures of wealth including information on the assets, liabilities and demographic characteristics of U.S. households.